Approximation algorithms for the MAXSPACE advertisement problem: A 1/9-approximation for MAXSPACE-R

 The idea behind Algorithm~\ref{alg:2} is to try to add the ads to the least full compatible slots.
 It receives as input a set of medium ads~$M$ and iterates over them in order of release date (from smallest to highest).
 For each copy of an ad~$A_i$, the algorithm finds the first empty slot compatible with~$r_i$.
 If such a slot exists, the algorithm adds a copy of~$A_i$ to it.
 Otherwise, the algorithm finds the least full slot compatible with~$r_i$.
 A set~$X$ is used to maintain the slots to which~$A_i$ was assigned.
 If it is possible to assign all~$w_i$ copies of~$A_i$, the slots in~$X$ are updated.
-Otherwise,~the ad $A_i$ is discarded, and the Algorithm goes to the next ad.
+Otherwise,~the ad $A_i$ is discarded, and the algorithm goes to the next ad.
 The algorithm returns a schedule of ads to the slots.

 Consider the output of Algorithm~\ref{alg:2} and let~${\OPT = \{B^*_1, B^*_2, \dots, B^*_K\}}$ be an optimal schedule.
 Also, let~$H$ be the set of ads not scheduled by the algorithm and let~$H^*$ be the subset of ads in~$H$ that are in~$\OPT$.
 In Lemma~\ref{feasible:alg:2}, we show that Algorithm~\ref{alg:2} runs in polynomial time in the instance size and returns a feasible solution.
-In Lemma~\ref{lema:1}, we show that, if there is an ad~$A_i$ in an optimal schedule that was not scheduled by the algorithm, that is,~${A_i \in H^*}$, then each slot~$B_j$ that~$A_i$ is assigned in the optimal solution has fullness~${f(B_j) \geq 1/4}$ in the solution returned by the algorithm.
+In Lemma~\ref{lema:1}, we show that if there is an ad~$A_i$ in an optimal schedule that was not scheduled by the algorithm, that is,~${A_i \in H^*}$, then each slot~$B_j$ such that~${j \geq r_i}$ has fullness~${f(B_j) \geq 1/4}$ in the solution returned by the algorithm.
 The Lemma~\ref{lema:1} is used to prove that this algorithm is a~$1/4$-approximation for medium ads (Lemma~\ref{prova}).

 \begin{lemma} Algorithm~\ref{alg:2} runs in polynomial time in the instance size and returns a feasible solution. \end{lemma}